Logan-Rogersville High School: Academics

-Under LRHS principal Emmett Sawyer, a learning structure study was conducted for the school between 1988–1990.
+Under LRHS principal Emmett Sawyer, a learning structure study was conducted for the school between 1988 and 1990.
 The results of the 3-year study concluded that 22% of students preferred very little structure while 20% preferred substantial structure, among other findings.
 Various learning-style strategies were implemented based on the analysis, which resulted in increased academic performance with students.

-In 2000, a Missouri State University academic study was conducted on top LRHS graduates from 1992–1999 on analyzing science achievements and attitudes between males and females on pursuing a career in science, technology, engineering, and mathematics.
+In 2000, a Missouri State University academic study was conducted on top LRHS graduates from 1992 to 1999 on analyzing science achievements and attitudes between males and females on pursuing a career in science, technology, engineering, and mathematics.
 The study found that "there were no significant differences between females and males for ACT and GPA scores" but that "most of the females stated they did not like math and science" while "more males in this study pursued a math and science-related career".

 LRHS is one of the few schools in Missouri that offers the Missouri Seal of Biliteracy (SoBL), which is awarded to "graduating high school students in districts with a DESE-approved program, who have demonstrated achievement in English, a Language Other Than English (LOTE), and sociocultural competence".

 LRHS began CPR training for students during the 2017–2018 academic year, which was required from Missouri Senate Bill No. 711 from the 98th Missouri General Assembly in 2016.

 As of spring 2020, the graduation requirements for LRHS require a total of 26 course credits.
 Specific subject credit requirements are listed below.